 Introducing two cats isn’t a weekend project.
 It’s a 3–8 week process that rewards patience and punishes shortcuts.
 The internet will tell you stories about cats who became instant friends — those cats exist, but they’re rare.
 Most cats need weeks of careful exposure before they’re calm sharing space, and some need longer.
-That timeline is not a failure.
-It’s how cats work.
+Some cats will never be suited to cohabitation, and recognizing that early is responsible care, not a planning failure.

-This guide walks through the phases: separation, scent swapping, visual contact through a barrier, supervised time together, and eventual cohabitation.
+This guide walks through the phases: assessing whether your cats are candidates, separation, scent swapping, visual contact through a barrier, supervised time together, and eventual cohabitation (or permanent separation, if that’s the humane answer).
 Each phase has clear checkpoints.
 You’ll know when to move forward and when to slow down.

 What you’ll need